PabloGancharov/PabloGancharov.github.io/_posts/2017-06-18-part-time-scrum-master.markdown

     * Less time in general
        * To learn
        * To be a good scrum master
        * To be a good developer
+       * The Scrum Master lose awareness of how the team is interacting, which makes coaching more difficult
     * Tasks mechanization, as Scrum Master is possible that you will only have time to facilitate the meetings and nothing more :S

+ ***Final thought:*** This is not a final solution, is just a proposed configuration to mitigate some of the issues created while sharing roles, please fell free to take what you consider useful.